swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/network-traffic/onprem/pipelines/README.md

-# Network Traffic Predicton using Kubeflow Pipelines
+# Malicious Network Traffic Predicton using Pipelines

 ## What we're going to build

-To train and serve Network Traffic model, prediction for client's request using kubeflow pipeline through jupyter-notebook.
+Train and serve Network Traffic model using KF pipeline, and model prediction for client's request from Jupyter notebook.

 ![TF-Network Traffic Pipeline](pictures/0-network-graph.PNG)